 While the brownie cookie batter looks fairly thick, it needs to chill very well in order to not “melt” into a big puddle once it gets into the heated oven.
 It looks a little strange – and a little bit like ice cream – but transferring the batter into a wide dish and freezing for an hour or so as called for in this recipe’s inspiration does the trick efficiently.

 I used an 8×8″ dish that would withstand temperature changes for this, covering the dish with foil while it was in the freezer.
 You can see the dish in the photos above with the well chilled batter, just before I started scooping.
 And those scoops?
 Uh, tell me it’s not chocolate ice cream!

 As with my go-to brownie recipe (and let’s be real, many chocolate desserts), I add instant espresso powder here for a boost in chocolate flavor.
 While this is optional and you can omit if you like, just a small amount of instant espresso complements the richness of the chocolate and elevates the flavor in the best way.

 You can find instant espresso powder in the coffee and tea aisle of your grocery store.
 While specialty baking stores also stock it, I’m fond of an inexpensive version with a green lid.
 A jar will last you a long time!

 One other addition here that usually isn’t found in brownie recipes is the malted milk powder.
-Since adding it to rich chocolate malted banana bread I’ve been wanting to experiment with it in other chocolate desserts, and it does not disappoint in these malted brownie cookies.
+Since adding it to rich malted chocolate banana bread I’ve been wanting to experiment with it in other chocolate desserts, and it does not disappoint in these malted brownie cookies.
 I find it provides a subtle roasty toasty flavor that mellows all the chocolate and sweetness just slightly.
 We really enjoy it in these brownie cookies!

 - While scooping out these cookies, it’s best to keep the dish with the batter in the freezer between batches to ensure it stays as chilled as it can.